nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 Android side
 ------------

+In this part, we will configure our Android application to allow it to be in touch with **Firebase App Distribution**.

 #### Prepare Firebase resources

 When you work on a project that has multiple build types or flavors, you will most likely face weird issues.
 For example: